-Currently, South African Airways have several flights daily from Johannesburg to Kenneth Kaunda International Airport, Lusaka; Emirates flies once daily from Dubai; Turkish Airlines from Istanbul, Ethiopian Airlines from Addis Ababa, Kenya Airways from Nairobi, RwandAir from Kigali, and Air Namibia from Windhoek all have regular flights to Lusaka.
+South African Airways operates several flights daily from Johannesburg to Kenneth Kaunda International Airport, Lusaka.
+Alternatively, Emirates flies into Lusaka once daily from Dubai; Turkish Airlines from Istanbu; Ethiopian Airlines from Addis Ababa; Kenya Airways from Nairobi; RwandAir from Kigali; and Air Namibia from Windhoek.

-From Lusaka it’s just a short half hour’s flight by Cessna Caravan to Jeki airstrip in the Lower Zambezi National Park.
+From Lusaka it is just a short half hour’s flight by Cessna Caravan to Jeki airstrip in the Lower Zambezi National Park.
 There are three daily scheduled flights with Proflight or other charter airlines which connect to any international flight arriving before 15h30 in Lusaka.
 From Jeki it’s a two-hour game drive transfer to camp.
-You could alternately arrange with a charter company to fly in Kulefu airstrip, a twenty-minute drive from camp, please contact us for more details.
+Alternately, we can arrange a private charter to our nearby Kulefu airstrip, a twenty-minute drive from camp.
+Please contact us for more details.

-Visas are required by nationals of most foreign countries and this information can be obtained from your nearest Zambian Embassy/Consulate.
-The current standard Zambian visa rates are $50 for single entry.
-Please do not hesitate to contact us for further information or visit ? https://www.zambiatourism.com/travel-info/visa-information/
+Zambian authorities require travelers from most countries to purchase a visa.
+Information is readily available from your nearest embassy or consulate.
+The current Zambian visa rates are $50 for single entry.
+Please do not hesitate to contact us for further information or visit https://www.zambiatourism.com/travel-info/visa-information/.

-Zambia is regarded as a malarial area by the World Health Organisation, and therefore proper prevention, by way of malaria prophylaxis is recommended.
-There are many different strains of Malaria requiring specific drugs, we recommend consulting your doctor for the right anti-Malarial.
+The World Health Organisation has identified Zambia as a malaria area.
+Therefore, proper prevention, by way of malaria prophylaxis, is recommended.
+As there are many different strains of malaria, we recommend consulting your doctor for the correct medication before travelling.

 Guest safety is of paramount importance at Anabezi and Amanzi.
-All guides have advanced first aid training and the camp has a full medical kit on hand.
+All guides have advanced first aid training and each camp is equipped with a fully operational medical kit.

-We recommend that all travellers to Zambia take out fully comprehensive travel insurance.
-This should cover things like last minute cancellation fees, medical evacuation, hospitalization and repatriation to your home country.
+We recommend that all visitors to Zambia take out fully comprehensive travel insurance, providing cover for things like last minute cancellation fees, medical evacuation, hospitalization and repatriation to your home country.

-Most dietary requirements can be catered for, however we ask that you advise us of any specific dietary requests before your stay so we can accommodate your needs.
+While we cater for most dietary requirements, we ask that you communicate any requests before your stay to ensure we can accommodate your needs.

-The Lower Zambezi has a generally hot climate with a distinct wet and dry season and fairly uniform temperatures nearly year-round.
-During the dry season from May to August, however, it can get quite cold at night so extra jerseys are vital!
+The Lower Zambezi is a typically hot climate with a distinct wet and dry season.
+You can expect mild to hot daytime temperatures all year-round.
+During the May to August dry season, however, the nights can get quite cold, so warm jerseys are essential if travelling during this time.